Nursing Frequently Asked Questions

 How do I get started?

 For more information, call 484-628-0100.
-Interested students can attend our Program Discovery Day event or set up a personal meeting with an admissions representative.
+Interested students can attend our Program Discovery events or set up a personal meeting with an admissions representative.
 When you're ready, you may apply online.